Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 1930 Type O 500cc Chaise

-Engines were mostly Staub-JAP, and they also used LMP.
+Engines were mostly Staub-JAP, but they also used LMP, Chaise and Voisin.

 Gearboxes were by Staub and Picard.

-If you have a query about Marc Motos Ancienne, or have some information to add about these classic French machines, please contact us
+If you have a query about Marc motos ancienne please contact us